Balinese villa architecture. The buying process from offer to notaris to certificate

 1. Skipping the BPN title pull.
 Trusting the agent’s photocopy of a certificate.
 The original at the BPN may differ on parcel boundary, encumbrances, or holder.

 2. Accepting the agent’s notaris referral.
-The notaris does its job correctly but in a transaction architecture that is not aligned with your interest.
+The notaris does their job correctly but inside a transaction architecture that is not aligned with your interest.
 See the scam-pattern catalogue.

 3. Wiring the full deposit before title verification.
-Refunds in Bali are slow at best and contested at worst.
+A wired deposit is hard to claw back in any jurisdiction.
 Tranche the deposit against named verification milestones.

 4. Signing a leasehold with a vague renewal clause.
 The single highest-impact failure mode in foreign-owned Bali villas.
 The contract does not survive year 25 without explicit price formula + consent + heirs binding.